 The Activity Counselor (AC) position is responsible for instructing specific activities.
 Cabin groups

-*Backpacking Instructors and Wranglers live in separate tents.
+Backpacking counselors live in separate tents.

 Our office staff work in a team to provide world-class customer service to our camp families, who come from around the world.
 Our office staff answer parent phone calls and email messages, help to arrange travel, scan HR documentation, and work in our camp store.
 They live in tents in camp, but not with campers.

 We recognize that for many parents, their only interaction with camp is when they talk to our office staff, which is why we want applicants who desire to share the value and "magic" of camp with parents over the phone.